 Writers and journalists who write about controversial political topics are particularly vulnerable to doxing.
 Luckily, there are steps you can take to protect certain kinds of information from being doxed.

-- If possible, establish separate email accounts meant to serve unique purposes.
-This can end up being a lot of information to juggle and may be too much of an effort for some individuals, but if you’re up to the task, maintaining a series of different email addresses can help protect your personal contact information from falling into the wrong hands.
+- If possible, establish separate email accounts for separate purposes.
+This can end up being a lot of information to juggle, but if you’re up to the task, maintaining distinct email addresses can help protect your personal contact information from falling into the wrong hands.
 Consider using a private email address to which no one else has access for your social media accounts.
 If your primary email address is tied to a specific company or publication, use this email address exclusively for professional correspondence and keep your personal correspondence separate.
 If you’re an emerging writer with a website that posts your contact info for potential agents and publishers, consider creating an email account that is specifically maintained for this purpose.
 When possible, refrain from including any identifying information in your email addresses, including your name, ethnicity, age, religion, location, gender, sexual orientation, or interests.

 - Carefully review all privacy options offered by the messaging and social networking platforms you use.
 Most social media and email services allow you some control over what others can and cannot see online.
 Facebook’s Help Center, for example, walks you through the options available for hiding certain information from anyone outside your network.